patricksurry/g3/README.md

 *gauge*.measure(d3.scaleLinear().domain([0,10]).range([-90, 90]))
 would map a metric expected to take values between 0 and 10 to a semi-circular axis on the top half of the gauge face.

+*gauge*.**convert**([*convert*: any &rArr; any]) · [source](src/gauge.js)

+If *convert* is defined, specifies a function that converts the current metric value before applying the *measure()* scale, thus changing the domain of the metric before it's transformed to the gauge axis range.
+Otherwise, returns the current conversion, which defaults to the identity function.
+For example, a dateTime metric might be converted to the day-of-month domain before displaying on a calendar wheel.

 *gauge*.**r**([*radius*: number]) · [source](src/gauge.js)

 If *radius* is specified it defines the size of the gauge in SVG units,